 Global anthropogenic CO2 emissions in 2014 were approximately 37 billion metric tons, of which approximately 91% was the result of fossil fuel use (for all end uses) and the calcining of limestone to produce cement.
 The remaining 9% was the result of land use changes.
 Of the emissions total, approximately 50% remained in the atmosphere, while approximately 26% was absorbed by vegetation and approximately 24% was absorbed into the world's oceans.
+Global anthropogenic CO2 emissions remained relatively constant in 2016 and 2016, but began increasing again in 2017.

 Carbon dioxide represents approximately 77% of greenhouse gas emissions, methane approximately 14%, and nitrous oxide approximately 8%.
-The remaining 1% is made up of various fluorinated gases, such as fluorinated refrigerants and sulfur hexafluoride, an electrical insulator.
+The remaining 1% is made up of various fluorinated gases, such as fluorinated refrigerants and sulfur hexafluoride.